webmandesign/demo-content/michelle/readme.md

 You are browsing the repository for the demo content files for [**Michelle** WordPress theme by WebManDesign.eu](https://www.webmandesign.eu/portfolio/michelle-wordpress-theme/).

+## Automatic theme demo content installation

+This is a commercial theme and so it contains an automatic, true one-click theme demo installation functionality.
+Just install and activate the [**One Click Demo Import** plugin](https://wordpress.org/plugins/one-click-demo-import/) in your WordPress website and navigate to **Appearance &rarr; Import Demo Data** to run the demo content import procedure.

+Also, do not forget to enable the demo content [required plugins](#required-plugins) beforehand!

+*(**Info**: Due to WordPress requirements no free theme provided via WordPress themes repository can contain automatic demo content installation functionality.
+So, such functionality is only available in commercial themes.)*

-## How to install theme demo content
+## How to install theme demo content manually

 The easiest way to install theme demo content is using **One Click Demo Import** plugin:

 1. Install and activate the [**One Click Demo Import** plugin](https://wordpress.org/plugins/one-click-demo-import/) in your WordPress website.
 2. [Download ZIP package](https://github.com/webmandesign/demo-content/raw/master/michelle/michelle-theme-demo.zip) of theme demo files to your computer and unpack the files.
 3. In your WordPress admin area navigate to **Appearance &rarr; Import Demo Data** and read the information.
 (Make sure you have all the demo content [required plugins](#required-plugins) installed and activated before proceeding with demo import.)
-4. Complete the "Manual demo files upload" procedure:
+4. Complete the "Manual demo files upload" procedure:<br><br>
-  &nbsp;
   ![One Click Demo Import plugin manual upload procedure](https://easycaptures.com/fs/uploaded/1417/4892725901.png)
 5. Now, after the demo content is imported, you can delete the One Click Demo Import plugin from your website.
 Your website should be set up as the theme demo website now.